 Teach Robots Ethics

 Before commenting on this, just imagine that your car arrives at your home sharp on its scheduled time to take you to your work.
-You sit on the back seat and remove the electronic reading device from your briefcase to scan the papers.
+You sit in the back seat and remove the electronic reading device from your briefcase to scan the papers.

 There has never been even a tiny problem on the journey before.
 But, today an unusual and terrible thing happens.
 There are two children playing on the road in front of you.
-There is a shortage of time to brake and if car skidded to the left it may hit an oncoming bike.
+There is a shortage of time to brake and if a car skidded to the left it may hit an oncoming bike.

 Neither the situation would be good but which is the least bad?

 It sounds terrible to think but it can happen in a driverless car autonomously running down the road.
 The scene will become very much common in the next decade or so and you need to gear up yourself for that.